naauuz/Udacity-Nanodegree-Projects/README.md

 ## Projects List:

 -   Project 1: Exploring Weather Trends

+In this project, I have analysed local and global temperature data and compared the temperature trends with where I live to overall global temperatures

 -   Project 2: TMDb Movie Data Analysis
 -   Project 3: Analyze AB Test Results
 -   Project 4: Analyze Twitter Data